CisecoPlc/PiLite/LoLShield/examples/PI_LITE/readme.txt

 Powerup
 =======
-On powerup the PI-Lite will send identification and version down the serial port "Pi-Lite version n.n" The following can be interrupted at any time by a $$$ or a character to scroll.
+On powerup the PI-Lite will send identification and version down the serial port "Pi-Lite version n.n" The following can be interrupted at any time by a $$$.
 1) delay for 1 second
 2) scroll a single row down and up
 3) scroll a single column right and left